 Certainly, the company’s choice to release its existing secretary and engage a new secretary may be due to any of these reasons.
 This article provides a guide on the important things a company should note before commencing with the change of its corporate secretary in Singapore.

-Does my new corporate secretary fulfil the necessary requirements?
+Does my new corporate secretary fulfill the necessary requirements?

 With regards to the secretary of a private limited company, there are no stringent requirements and there are only two requirements to be fulfilled:

 - He or she should be residing locally in Singapore

 - He or she is not the sole director of the company

 However, to ensure that the corporate secretary is an individual who fully understands the roles and responsibilities of a corporate secretary, companies should ideally seek individuals who meet any one of the following requirements:

 - Is a qualified person under the Legal Profession Act; or

 - A public accountant registered under the Accountants Act; or

 - A Member of the Institute of Certified Public Accountants of Singapore; or